 This is what your Medicare NY Medicare CT strategy should be:

-Go for the lowest cost coverage now.
+Choose the lowest cost coverage now.
 This will be coverage that limits your maximum out-of-pocket liability.
 It makes certain you can’t have medical bills beyond what you can manage.
 No matter what.
 If something happens, you get ill and you are looking at higher medical costs in the near future, you can switch to the Medicare supplement plan with the most comprehensive coverage.
 You will pay a higher premium, but you will not have to deal with Medical bills.
 And hey, you can even switch back to lowest cost coverage later after you recover.
 No Questions asked.

 Here is what I would do for Medicare NY Medicare CT: